-A transitional period for compliance will be specified, where applicable, following new requirements contained in MFCC Standards and/or policies.
+A transitional period for compliance will be specified, where applicable, following new requirements contained in MFCC/PEFC Chain of Custody Standards and/or policies.
 The certification body will be responsible for communicating transitional timeframes and any related compliance information to the relevant partners within 5 working days.

-As a general guideline:
+As a general guideline (for Standards produced by MFCC):

-- for significant changes such as transition to a new version of MTLAS, a 12 month transition timeframe is required.
+- for significant changes such as transition to a new version of an MFCC Standard, a 12 month transition timeframe is required.
 In some cases however significant changes require immediate effect; - for less significant changes a 2 or 3 month period is generally acceptable (with 3 months preferred) with implementation to be determined at the next scheduled assessment.